Red Light Therapy for COPD - A New Hope in Respiratory Care

 • Tightness in the chest

 COPD develops slowly.
-Initially, the disease may present with either slight or even inconspicuous symptoms.
-However, as the disease worsens, lung function worsens, oxygen levels decrease, and the frequency of flare-ups (sudden worsening of symptoms) increases.
-If left unmanaged, COPD severely affects the quality of life and can cause severe complications like heart disease or respiratory failure.
+If left unmanaged, it can severely affect the quality of life and cause complications like heart disease or respiratory failure.

 Challenges with Traditional COPD Treatments